IPsec Fault Tolerance

 Default inspection and Modular Policy Framework ( MPF )

-ASA implements what is known as Modular Policy Framework ( MPF ).
+ASA implements what is known as the Modular Policy Framework ( MPF ).
 MPF controls WHAT traffic is inspected, such as Layer 3 or Layer 4 inspection of TCP, UDP, ICMP, an application-aware inspection of HTTP, or DNS.
 It also controls HOW traffic is inspected based on connection limits and QoS parameters.

 ASA inspects TCP / UDP from the inside (higher-security level ) to the outside ( lower-security level ).
 This cannot be disabled.
 No traffic inspection from outside to inside unless it is from an original flow.